seL4/l4v/README.md

     `easy_install` is part of Python's [`setuptools`][9].
   * install the [`misc/scripts/cpp`](misc/scripts/cpp) wrapper for clang, by putting it in `~/bin`, or somewhere else in your `PATH`.
-  * set `export TOOLPREFIX=""` to tell the seL4 build not to use a cross compiler.

 [7]: http://mlton.org                               "MLton ML compiler"
 [8]: http://sel4.systems/Download/DebianToolChain   "seL4 tool chain setup"